emptythevoid/flipperzero/subghz/ATI_Wonder_II/README.md

 Ati_mouse:
 This remote is almost useless, since it's hard to get the speed captured right for the mouse movement.
 The remote layout also doesn't allow a right-click.

+Ati_arrows:
+Just a mapping for just the directional arrows and OK button.